FOREX-Euro, Aussie gain, disregarding Trump's threat to block stimulus | Business

 FOREX-Euro, Aussie gain, disregarding Trump's threat to block stimulus

-The euro rose back towards $1.22 and the dollar declined on Wednesday as foreign exchange traders looked beyond U.S. President Donald Trump's threat not to approve a $892 billion COVID-19 aid package.
+The euro rose to $1.22 and the dollar fell on Wednesday as foreign exchange traders looked beyond U.S. President Donald Trump's threat to block a $892 billion COVID-19 aid package.

 Trump said the long-awaited stimulus package should be amended to increase the amount in the stimulus checks -- potentially disrupting the bill.
 But foreign exchange markets were little changed, with the dollar edging lower and currencies deemed riskier, such as the Australian dollar, making solid gains.